psuanm5030/beautiful-jekyll/learning.md

 subtitle: My Continuous Learning Journey
 ---

-In 2014, after hearing from a colleague about a site called “Coursera”, I started to get interested in MOOCs (Massive Open Online Classes) and supplemental education in general.
-At first, I never intended to learn to change my career, but it soon turned out that these classes lead me to another career – indirectly.
-I believe that MOOCs / online education is a massive resource for those that believe in continuous education and learning (me).
-The low cost, coupled with the outstanding professors and universities that have signed up makes this an incredible value.
+In 2014, after hearing from a colleague about a site called “Coursera”, I started to get interested in MOOCs (Massive Open Online Classes) and online, supplemental education in general.
+At first, I never intended to change my career, but rather just supplement skills, however I became addicted / passionate about the emerging area of data science.

+I believe this type of learning is the future.
+The low cost & barriers to entry (no acceptence, etc.), excellent platforms, and outstanding (some famous) professors makes this method ideal for learners like me.

-Below is a summary of those courses I have taken, along with the associated projects!
+Below I have listed most of the courses I have taken, with some summary detail and likes to the courses and my projects.
+This is my record of learning!

+___

 ## [Programming for Everybody (Getting started with python)](https://www.coursera.org/learn/python)